bengtan/bengtan.github.io/content/blog/untracker-remove-tracking-from-email/index.md

 I also hope my thoughts about Payment Decision Points helps others 'crack the code' and replicate Caleb Porzio's so-far-unreplicated success with sponsorships.
 Was it insightful?
 Only time will tell.

+## Feedback and validation

+Disclaimer: I haven't done any of the above.
+I haven't started Untracker.

+So far, Untracker is just a bunch of ideas and an article &mdash; A proposal awaiting feedback and validation.

+I hope it generates a lot of interest, as that is a sure sign that I should proceed.
+But I can't be certain.
+This is why I'd like to ask for your feedback.
 If you have any feedback, comments or questions, I'd love to hear it.

-This has been a long article so here's a refresher of potential topics.
+This has been a long article so here's a refresher of sub-topics.

 * What do you think about the name change to Untracker?
 * What do you think about Untracker (as a product)?